LingjieFan/ObjectC/README.md

 * Supporting single-inheritance class-based object-oriented model.
 * Supporting multiple inheritance of interfaces.

-More repositories is built on ObjectC with object-oriented features but pure C syntax.
+More repositories are built on ObjectC with object-oriented features but pure C syntax.

 ## Installation